argentlabs/starknet-plugin-account/README.md

     func __validate_declare__(class_hash: felt) {
     }

+    func __validate_deploy__(
+        class_hash: felt, ctr_args_len: felt, ctr_args: felt*, salt: felt
+    ) {
+    }

     func __execute__(
         call_array_len: felt, call_array: CallArray*, calldata_len: felt, calldata: felt*
     ) -> (response_len: felt, response: felt*) {
     }
 }
 ```
-The two important methods are `__validate__` which is called by the Cairo OS to verify that the transaction is valid and that the account will pay the fee and `__execute__` which is called by the OS to execute the transaction once it has been validated.
+The two important methods are `__validate__` which is called by the Starknet OS to verify that the transaction is valid and that the account will pay the fee before `__execute__` is called by the OS to execute the transaction.

 The `__validate__` method has some constraints to protect the network.
-In particular its logic must be implemented in a small number of steps, and it cannot access the mutable state of any other contracts (i.e. it can only read the storage of the account).
+In particular, its logic must be implemented in a small number of steps and it cannot access the mutable state of any other contracts (i.e. it can only read the storage of the account).

 ## PluginAccount: